bdrhoa/TangoCard_Java_SDK/README.md

 <a name="doc"></a>
 ## doc ##

-The `doc\javadoc` sub-directory maintains the up-to-date [javadoc](http://www.oracle.com/technetwork/java/javase/documentation/index-jsp-135444.html) documentation for the classes (and functions) that are included in the SDK.
+The `doc\javadoc\index.html` accesses the up-to-date [javadoc](http://www.oracle.com/technetwork/java/javase/documentation/index-jsp-135444.html) generated documentation for the classes (and functions) that are included in the SDK.

 <a name="examples"></a>
 ## examples ##